 The General Boat Licence is required for anyone who would like to drive a boat in NSW waters and go faster than walking pace, but we still receive lots of questions about the finer points of a getting a Licence.

-We've crafted and refined our full-day course for over a decade to guide you effortlessly through all the RMS requirements, and we're proud of our 99.5% average pass rate.
+We've crafted and refined our full-day course for over a decade to guide you effortlessly through all the RMS requirements, and we're proud of our extremely high pass rate!

-This course is featured in an episode by Channel 7's Sydney Weekender!Book a General Boat
+This is our most popular course and was proudly featured on TV in an episode by Channel 7's Sydney Weekender!Book a General Boat

 A Boat Licence is needed for any person who wants to drive a boat in a recreational capacity faster than 10 knots, or 18.5km/h.

 This speed isn't very fast, and even a tinny can break this barrier easily.

 The full Licence will let you drive any boat of any length, so long as it's not in a commercial capacity - you can't run a business, or drive the Manly Ferry.

 As part of the course we'll take you out on the water at one of our venues around Sydney, aboard one of our three ABC vessels, and guide you through the different boating techniques that you need to know.